Classical saxophonist

 Pianist Nikola Paskalov:

 Maureen’s Note: I have played two previous programs with Nikola, including French music and 80’s music (which we will play again in 2026.)
-He is a prolific teacher and always has something interesting to tell me about the composers we are working with, so in a way he is teaching me too!
+He is a prolific teacher and always has something interesting to tell me about the composers we are working with, so I am also always learning a lot from him!

 Cellist Emily Doveala (DC Metro Area):